Many people have heard about the Ketogenic Diet, but did you know it is a viable solution for athletes as well?

 The targeted Ketogenic Diet involves the dieter consuming 25 to 50 grams of carbohydrates right before their workout, fueling their muscles for the duration of their training session.

-Exercising on a Ketogenic Diet: The Cyclical Keto Diet
+The Cyclical Keto Diet for Athletes

 For those who do very high-intensity workouts daily, the cyclical keto diet is best for you.